Good street visibility and word-of-mouth marketing have served salons well for many years.

 2) Use Smart Salon Software for Online Booking

 Did you know that over 35% of consumers prefer to book their treatments online?
-In fact, if you ask people under the age of 35, 25% say they exclusively use the internet to schedule appointments.
+If you ask people under 35, 25% say they exclusively use the internet to schedule appointments.

 On the other hand, many salons devote significant time every week to manually scheduling appointments.

-You need a good salon software package that can handle your online bookings and simplify the operations of your business.
+You need a good salon software package that can handle your online bookings and simplify your business’s operations.

 The use of online booking is one of the most critical factors in accelerating the growth of your business.